 You cannot harmonize in song or play instruments together without listening one to the other, sensing when to be loud and when soft, when to take the lead and when to yield it."

 As fascinating and complex a character as David was, his seer was equally so.
 I first came across the role of a King's seer in Nicola Griffith's amazing Hild.
 They see things, have visions and in David's case can be considered the voice of God.
 The visions and words of God came to and through Nathan without his volition, giving him headaches and other ills, but because Nathan was almost always right David counts on him and mostly does what he says.
 The seer role calls for much finesse and judgement and since Nathan is the narrator of this tale, you get to experience the tensions and burdens that go along with the role.

 Finally, the man who was King David did produce an heir who brought about wisdom and a less violent era for the Jews.
 He was King Solomon and Nathan was his tutor.

-(The Children Act is available in various formats by order from Once Upon A Time Bookstore.)
+(The Secret Chord is available on the shelves at Once Upon A Time Bookstore.)